thruthesky/engine/README.md

   * Generate new private key.
   * Download & save the private key file as `functions/etc/admin-sdk-key.json`.
 If a file with same name exists, then replace it.

-1. Create `Firebase Clould Firestore`
+* Create `Firebase Clould Firestore`
+  * Be careful to choose right location where the majority of your users are for the network speed.
+See [Firebase production locations](https://firebase.google.com/docs/projects/locations?authuser=0)
-   And see the rules like below
+  * And set the rules like below
 ```
 rules_version = '2';
 service cloud.firestore {